Nick Hagglund: FC Cincinnati

 On January 23, 2019, Hagglund was traded to his hometown team FC Cincinnati ahead of their inaugural season in MLS.
 Cincinnati received the No. 24 Allocation Ranking and Hagglund from Toronto in exchange for $200,000 in General Allocation Money in 2019, $100,000 in Targeted Allocation Money in 2020 and the No. 1 Allocation Ranking.
-He scored his first goal for the club on October 14, 2020 against the Columbus Crew, scoring the winning goal on a header from a set piece in the 49th minute, to give Cincinnati their first ever win over their interstate rival.
+He scored his first goal for the club on October 14, 2020 against the Columbus Crew, scoring the winning goal on a header from a set piece in the 49th minute, to give Cincinnati their first ever win in the MLS over their interstate rival.

 Following the 2021 season, Cincinnati declined their contract option on Hagglund.
 He re-signed with the team on January 14, 2022.

+Hagglund was a regular contributor for Cincinnati in 2021, 2022, and 2023, making 24, 32, and 27 regular season appearances in those seasons.
+However, he was then plagued by a string of injuries that limited his playing time beginning in the 2023 postseason.
+On November 1, 2023, the team confirmed that Hagglund would miss the rest of the playoffs due to an undisclosed injury, later revealed to be a torn hamstring.

+He spent the offseason recovering from surgery and missed the first four matches of the 2024 season.
+He made his return a substitute in the second half of a home match against New York City FC on March 23, 2024.
+He would then make ten appearances for the season, six of them as a starter.
+However, on June 22, he had to be carried off the pitch on a stretcher after suffering a broken fibula from a collision with New England Revolution's Esmir Bajraktarevic.
+On July 5, the club announced that he had undergone a successful ankle ligament reconstructive surgery and would miss the remainder of the 2024 season to recover.